cis-ds/course-site/content/notes/r-markdown.markdown

 ### Exercise

-Copy and paste the contents of `gun-deaths.Rmd` (the file demonstrated above) and save it in a local R Markdown document.
-Check that you can run it, then add text after the frequency polygon that describes its most striking features.
+* Render `gun-deaths.Rmd` as an HTML document
+* Add text describing the frequency polygon

 ## Code chunks

 **Code chunks** are where you store R code that will be executed.
-You can name a code chunk using the syntax ` ```{r name-here} `.
+You can name a code chunk using the syntax ```` ```{r name-here} ````.
 Naming chunks is a good practice to get into for several reasons.
 First, it makes navigating an R Markdown document using the drop-down code navigator in the bottom-left of the script editor easier since your chunks will have **intuitive** names.
 Second, it generates meaningful file names for any graphs created within the chunk, rather than unhelpful names such as `unnamed-chunk-1.png`.
 Finally, once you start **caching** your results (more on that below), using consistent names for chunks avoids having to repeat computationally intensive calculations.

 ## Customizing chunks